UNC Wilmington Seahawks men's basketball statistical leaders

 The UNC Wilmington Seahawks men's basketball statistical leaders are individual statistical leaders of the UNC Wilmington Seahawks men's basketball program in various categories, including points, assists, blocks, rebounds, and steals.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Seahawks represent the University of North Carolina Wilmington in the NCAA's Colonial Athletic Association.
+The Seahawks represent the University of North Carolina Wilmington (UNCW) in the NCAA Division I Coastal Athletic Association.

 UNC Wilmington began competing in intercollegiate basketball in 1951.
 The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but UNC Wilmington's record books includes players in these stats before these seasons.
 These lists are updated through the end of the 2020–21 season.